Three critical things to answer before starting your new website.

 To understand the process sometimes it’s easier to start at the end goal.
 If your an e-commerce store then you’ll probably want them to purchase products, and if you’re a doctor’s office, you’ll probably want them to schedule an appointment.
 Once a measure of success is determined, then you can better decide on the steps required in the user journey for them to reach their intended destination.
 It’s simply just not enough to throw products on a website, slap a buy button on them, and then sit back and expect money to come pouring in because you “updated your design.”

 Instead, you need to decide on how you’ll reach the users you want beforehand.
 Are you going to be all about high quality SEO content to drive traffic to your site, or maybe looking to heavily integrate social media?
 Make sure your web team plans for the proper web elements to be included from the start so that whatever your strategy, you’ll have the means to execute it.
 It’s a lot easier to determine a sales strategy and integrate that into your user funnel (how your website directs customers to your end goal) up front then halfway through the project.
 Also, remember that your user funnel doesn’t have to be perfect at launch.
-The idea is to use the data you have to make best guesses in the beginning and then collect more data to iterate it over time for even more success.
+The idea is to use the data you have to make best guesses in the beginning and then collect more data to iterate on it over time for even more success.